apleGitHub/ViCa/README.md

 denoised and dereverbed

-recorded at 16 bit 44.1k hz
+recorded at 16 bit 44.1k hz mono

 labeled in .lab format